SIRIUS Project. IV. The formation history of the Orion Nebula Cluster driven by clump mergers: Introduction

 \citet{2019AJ....157..109K} argued that the ONC is virialized and was formed in a turbulent molecular cloud through the several dynamical times of the cloud \citep{2006ApJ...641L.121T,2007ApJ...654..304K,2012ApJ...754...71K}. \citet{2014ApJ...795...55D} proposed that the ONC is in a superviral state as a result of recent gas dispersal.

 Previous numerical studies have shown that star clusters are formed in turbulent molecular clouds.
-We investigated the formation of the ONC through a hydrodynamics/$N$-body simulation.
-For the simulation, we adopted our newly developed smoothed-particle hydrodynamics (SPH)/$N$-body code, \textsc{asura+bridge} \citep{2021PASJ...73.1036H,2021PASJ...73.1057F,2021PASJ...73.1074F}.
+The simulations of star-cluster formation is becoming more realistic including various physics such as radiation, jets, stellar wind, and supernova \citep[e.g., STARFORGE project; ][]{2021MNRAS.506.3239G}.
+We investigate the formation of the ONC through an $N$-body/hydrodynamics simulation.
+For the simulation, we adopted our newly developed $N$-body/smoothed-particle hydrodynamics (SPH) code, \textsc{asura+bridge} \citep{2021PASJ...73.1036H,2021PASJ...73.1057F,2021PASJ...73.1074F}.
 Unlike in previous studies, \textsc{asura+bridge} can integrate the stellar orbits without gravitational softening.
 This enables us to follow the dynamical evolution of star clusters as collisional systems, in which dynamical formation of binaries and close encounters play an important role.
 The ejections of massive stars caused by three-body encounters can also affect the ionization of gas.
+Using \textsc{ASURA+BRIDGE}, we aim to perform star-by-star simulations of star clusters resolving individual stellar orbits (SIRIUS project)\footnote{\url{https://sites.google.com/g.ecc.u-tokyo.ac.jp/sirius-project/}}.

 In this study, we performed an $N$-body/SPH simulation for the formation of an ONC-like cluster.
 By comparing the results of the simulation with observations, we investigate the formation history of the ONC.